MechanicalRock/mechanicalrock.github.io/_posts/2023-02-20-example-mapping-in-practice.markdown

 Apu then offers up two rules he has already thought of and places them on the canvas on blue cards like so:
 ![Example Map](/img/blog/examplemapping/initialrules.png)

-The team get about asking questions aroundf the discounts and limit:
+The team get about asking questions around the discounts and limit:
 ![Example Map](/img/blog/examplemapping/questions.png)

 The questions lead to examples being specified, and a new rule emerges which needs examples to help explain: